Preparing for your boudoir session

 Pamper your skin.

 - Drink lots of water leading up to your photo shoot and stay hydrated.
 Hydrated skin is happy skin.

 - Wear your comfiest loose, baggy clothes to the studio.
 Otherwise, your bra, panty, and socks can leave weird lines on your skin.

 - Shave your legs, underarms, and bikini area the night before or morning of your session.
 If you wax, please do so at least 3-5 days before your shoot to reduce redness.

-- Avoid lip gloss and oil-based makeup to reduce the potential for excessive shine and hot spots on your skin from the studio lights.
+- Avoid lip gloss, oil-based and glitter makeup to reduce the potential for excessive shine and hot spots on your skin from the studio lights.

 - All skin tones are beautiful!
 Tanning is not required for mind blowing boudoir photos.
 It’s all about personal preference and whatever makes you feel fantastic!

 - Consider tanning completely nude or using sun screen up to two weeks before your session to eliminate heavy tan lines.

 - Get your hair trimmed, toned and touched up.
 Don’t let those stray greys storm on your photo session.
 If you’re coloring your hair, stick to a color that you know you’ll love!
 You want to feel like yourself throughout your photoshoot so keep this in mind when visiting the hair salon.